For those of you who didn’t get to see last month’s quiz, here it is again with the answer to follow:

 My problem was at its peak when my mother was ailing with cancer (1996-97) and I had to travel frequently for work while my husband took care of her.
 At that time it would take days for me to actually recover from the aftermath of a journey.

 I loved that I had two cases this time to demonstrate the same remedy!
 Yes, the same remedy!
 I know, these cases appeared to have nothing to do with each other.
 Sumita had travel sickness and Kelly had diarrhea and a headache, but what one thing did they have in common?
 There’s one thing that ties these two cases together and that is–the cause!
 (Or, what we homeopaths call, the “etiology”, also known as the “Never Well Since” (“NWS”) or “Ailments/From”.)
-This is what I’ve been trying to explain in many articles I’ve written in these pages–that “etiology over-rules symptomatology” — etiology is at the top of the symptom hierarchy, and nowhere is this better illustrated than in the two cases above.
+This is what I’ve been trying to explain in many articles I’ve written in these pages — that “etiology over-rules symptomatology” — etiology is at the top of the symptom hierarchy, and nowhere is this better illustrated than in the two cases above.
 Two cases, same remedy, no symptoms in common–except for the etiology!
 And what was it?
+Two things:

-Anxiety over health of loved ones!
+Anxiety over health of loved ones and one’s sleep schedule being thrown off.

 What is our main remedy for “Ailments from Night-Watching”?

 Don’t be misled.
 Not all etiologies will lead you to a remedy!
 For example, Kelly’s toothache case from two months ago, where the etiology was tooth decay, was of no help to us at all, as there were over 100 remedies in the rubric “toothache from tooth decay”.
 But, some etiologies are very reliable, and this is one of them!!!!!!
-This is why a very important question in homeopathic case-taking is, “When did this start and what was going on at that time?”
+This is why a very important question in homeopathic case-taking is, “When did this start and what was going on in your life at the time?”
 When I asked Kelly that question, she told me that she was losing sleep, worrying about her parents’ health.
 My mind went immediately to Cocculus!
 That was all I needed to know!

 What are some other very reliable etiologies?